When a Jury Can Decide Probate Disputes

 Advisory Juries in Probate

 Even when there is no constitutional right to a jury, or when that right has been waived, the judge still has the option of calling one.
-In those situations, the jury hears the evidence and delivers a verdict, but the judge is not bound by it.
+In those situations, the jury hears the evidence and delivers a verdict.
+However, the judge is not bound by it.

 If there is no right to trial by jury under subsection A of this section or the right is waived, the court in its discretion may call a jury to decide any issue of fact, in which case the verdict is advisory only.

 A.R.S. § 14-1306(B)An advisory jury can still be valuable.
-It gives the judge a sense of how everyday people view the evidence, which can be useful in emotionally charged cases involving family disputes or contested inheritances.
+It gives the judge a sense of how everyday people view the evidence.
+This can be useful in emotionally charged cases involving family disputes or contested inheritances.
 But the final decision remains with the court.